Jayne Mansfield: Religion

 In August 1963, Mansfield decided to convert to Catholicism.
-Although she never actually converted, she attended Catholic services when in Europe, and followed Catholic practices when involved with Catholic partners (including Hargitay, Sardelli, and Cimber).
+Although she never actually converted, she attended Catholic services when in Europe and followed Catholic practices when involved with Catholic partners (including Hargitay, Sardelli, and Cimber).
 In May 1967, her performance at the Mount Brandon Hotel in Tralee, Ireland, was canceled because Catholic clergy condemned it.
-She wanted to marry Cimber in a Catholic ceremony, but was unable to find a priest to officiate.
-While involved with Brody, she also showed interest in Judaism.
+She wanted to marry Matt Cimber in a Catholic ceremony, but was unable to find a priest to officiate.
+While involved with Sam Brody, she also showed interest in Judaism.

 In San Francisco for the city's 1966 Film Festival, Mansfield and Brody visited the Church of Satan to meet Anton LaVey, the church's founder.
 He awarded Mansfield a medallion and the title "High Priestess of San Francisco's Church of Satan."
-The media enthusiastically covered the meeting and the events surrounding it, identifying her as a Satanist, and speculating that she was somehow romantically involved with LaVey.
-That meeting remained a much-publicized and oft-quoted event of both her life and the history of the Church of Satan.
-LaVey's daughter Karla LaVey said in a 1992 interview that Mansfield was a practicing LaVeyan Satanist and had a romantic relationship with Anton LaVey.
+The media enthusiastically covered the meeting and the events surrounding it, identifying Mansfield as a Satanist and speculating that she was romantically involved with LaVey.
+This urban legend and her relationship with LaVey became the central focus of the 2017 documentary Mansfield 66/67.
+However, Mansfield also definitively repudiated being a Satanist in the media.
+In a press release accompanying the Mansfield/LaVey photos of Walter Fischer, Mansfield is quoted: “It is very interesting.
+I know the real basis of [LaVey’s] church.
+I think he is a genius and I regard him as an interesting person.
+I am a Catholic and would not believe in his church.
+I am not a member of the black circle.”